 The Booking Questions Exception

 Normally, police officers are required to inform in-custody suspects of their Miranda rights before they interrogate them.
 (Miranda v.
-Arizona, 384 U.S. 436 (1966); for more information, see Questioning Suspects in Custody: The Miranda Rule and Statements Obtained When Police Violate Miranda: Can They Be Used Against You?)
+Arizona, 384 U.S. 436 (1966); for more information, see Miranda: The Meaning of “Custodial Interrogation.”)
 However, booking questions aren’t considered part of an interrogation, so long as the questions aren’t designed to elicit incriminating information.
 Therefore, booking officers don’t need to give the Miranda warning.
 (Pennsylvania v.
-Muniz, 496 U.S. 582 (1990).)
+Muniz, 496 U.S. 582 (1990); see Do officers have to read the Miranda rights before talking to a suspect?)

 For example, suppose that, at booking, an officer asks an arrestee if he has any contagious diseases.
 The arrestee responds that he has HIV.
 If his HIV status is relevant to the charged crimes (perhaps because he bit someone in a bar fight), then the officer could testify that that suspect said that he had HIV.
 It doesn’t matter that the officer didn’t give the suspect Miranda warnings, so long as the question was routine and wasn’t intended to elicit an incriminating statement.
 Similarly, a defendant who claims a gang affiliation or reveals a gang nickname during booking should expect the prosecution to introduce that information during trial.